Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Your Wedding Ceremony Photography

 Happily, there are no restrictions on the wedding photographer at Old Marylebone Town Hall.
-Even in the smallest room, I am given free movement but still try to remain discrete so as not to distract you.
+Even in the smallest room, I am given free movement, but I still try to remain discrete to not distract you.

-A striking shot of the couple at the start of their wedding ceremony: I used black and white to good effect in this photo.
+A striking shot of the couple at the start of their wedding ceremony: I used black and white effectively in this photo.

-Couples spend a lot of time thinking about who to ask to present their rings, so it’s vital that I capture it well.
+Couples often consider who to ask to present their rings, so I must capture it well.

 In the darker Marylebone Room, black and white can work well with this chap earnestly handing the groom his ring.
-I was able to move to precisely the right position to take it.
+I was able to move to precisely the correct position to take it.

 The Pimlico Room is one of the brighter and smaller ceremony rooms, with the fireplace providing a stunning backdrop for the rings exchange photos.